 When you pair up with friends, keep in mind that playing with people with a higher skill level will improve your own SR at the end of the match.
 While there are limitations (players in Bronze, Silver, Gold, Platinum, and Diamond tier can't group up with other players who have a skill rating difference of more than 1,000), it's important to find teammates who are a bit above you in SR if you want to gain some for yourself.

 Interestingly enough, this also applies to your opponents.
 If your opponents are a higher SR, you will gain more SR if you beat them in a competitive match.
 This makes finding high SR friends important, so match making will have you facing off against a similarly skilled team.
 While this makes the competition a bit tougher, it also gives you more reward when you succeed.

 Although you want to find friends at an SR a bit higher than your own, you don't want to get carried.
 If the game calculates that you weren't impacting the game in any way, you won't see an impressive rise in SR even after a win.
 For example, if you're a Mercy that likes to hide in the back and pocket heal your tank, you probably won't gain a lot of SR. The game would be more likely to reward a Mercy who uses their abilities as often as they can, getting some kills and building up towards their ultimate ability.

 Keep the momentum going

-To make significant SR gains, it's important to have consistent wins.
-This means getting win streaks, since each win will earn more and more SR until you eventually take a loss.
-While most of the game's SR-related algorithms remain a secret, Overwatch principal designer Scott Mercer has confirmed that this is a sure way to climb up the ranks.
+To get significant SR gains, it's important to have consistent wins.
+This means getting win streaks, since each win will earn more and more SR until you eventually get a loss.
+While most of the game's SR-related algorithms remain a secret, principal designer Scott Mercer has confirmed that this is a sure way to climb up the ranks.

 “Repeated losses used to mean your SR would drop even more, but we recently reduced the effects of streaks so they don’t accelerate your SR adjustment,” Mercer told Kotaku.